imacat/obasync/README.rst

                 Run he specific macro after synchronization, for convenience.

+--user          Store the macros in the user macro storage.  (default)

+--doc           Store the macros in the document macro storage.

+--target TARGET The target storage document if there are more than one
+                opened documents.
+A partial path is OK.

 -h, --help      Show the help message and exit

 -v, --version   Show program’s version number and exit